 No Players Online is a game that has taken the indie scene by storm over the past week.
 What was initially thought to be a short horror throwback to classic FPS arena shooters has now spiraled into a full-on alternate reality game that holds too many questions.
 Ahead is a guide of everything we know and how to reach the ending.

 The Konami Code

 Once you’ve completed a playthrough and returned the final flag, you’ll be kicked back to the server list (main menu) and receive the prompt “Kicked From Server, Reason: Connection To Host Lost.”
 Even after quitting the game and launching it once more, your server list will be empty.
 At this point, you might assume you’ve experienced the game in its entirety, but there is so much more to see!
-Entering the infamous Konami Code (up, up, down, down, left, right, B, A) on the empty server screen brings back the server list and allows for another playthrough.
+Entering the infamous Konami Code (up, up, down, down, left, right, left, right, B, A) on the empty server screen brings back the server list and allows for another playthrough.

 JOHN_DEV HAS JOINED THE GAME.